shelleyolivia/learn-tutorials/network-documentation/solana/tutorials/sol-chakra.md

 const GREETING_SEED = "hello";
 ```

-- To have a similar interface as in the rust struct [`GreetingAccount`](https://github.com/solana-labs/example-helloworld/blob/master/src/program-rust/src/lib.rs#L13-L16), we create a similar global class in Javascript.
+- To have a similar interface as in the Rust struct [`GreetingAccount`](https://github.com/solana-labs/example-helloworld/blob/master/src/program-rust/src/lib.rs#L13-L16), we create a similar global class in Javascript.

 ```jsx
 class GreetingAccount {